aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/technical-articles/re-sizing-shapes-on-slide/_index.md

 ---

 ## **Re-sizing Shapes on Slide**
-One of the most frequent questions asked by the Aspose.Slides for Java customers is how to re-size shapes so that when Slide size is changed the data does not cut off.
+One of the most frequent questions asked by the title: Aspose.Slides for Android via Java customers is how to re-size shapes so that when Slide size is changed the data does not cut off.
 This short technical tip shows how to achieve that.

 To avoid shapes disorientation, each shape on the slide needs to be updated according to new slide size.